Valued fields, Metastable groups: Introduction

 \begin{defn}[Stable domination] A type $p$ over $C$ is {\em stably dominated} if there exists, over $C$, a pro-definable map $\alpha: p \to D$, $D$ stable and stably embedded, such that for any \(a\models p\) and tuple $b$, $\alpha(a)\ind_C D \meet \dcl(b)$ implies:

 \end{defn}

-Let $\Gamma$ be a stably embedded definable set which is orthogonal to the stable part.
+Let $\Gamma$ be a stably embedded definable set which is orthogonal to the stable part: there is no definable function with infinite image from a power of $\Gamma$ to a stable definable set.
 In this paper we will mostly be focusing on the case where $\Gamma$ is $o$-minimal, as is the case in algebraically closed valued fields.
 Many of the results presented here should remain true in Henselian valued fields with algebraically closed residue field and different value groups, such as $\Zz$; where every definable subset of $\Gamma$ is still a Boolean combination of $\emptyset$-definable sets and intervals.

-\begin{defn}[Metastability] $T$ is {\em metastable} (over $\Gamma$) if any set of parameters $C_0$ is included in a set $C$, called a metastability basis, such that for any $a$, there exists a pro-definable map (over C), $\gamma_c: p \to \Gamma$ with $\tp(a/\gamma_c(a))$ stably dominated.
-In addition, we assume: \begin{itemize} \item[(E)] Every type over an algebraically closed subset of a model of $\eq{T}$ has an automorphism-invariant extension to the model. \end{itemize} \end{defn}
+\begin{defn}[Metastability] A theory $T$ is {\em metastable} (over $\Gamma$) if: \begin{itemize} \item[(B)] Any set of parameters $C_0$ is included in a set $C$, called a metastability basis, such that for any $a$, there exists a pro-definable map \(\gamma\) (over C), from $p$ to some power of $\Gamma$ with $\tp(a/\gamma(a))$ stably dominated. \item[(E)] Every type over an algebraically closed subset (including imaginaries) of a model of $T$ has an automorphism-invariant extension to the model. \end{itemize} \end{defn}

 The main reason we require property (E) is because of descent (Proposition\ \ref{P:base change}.(\ref{descent})) which is not known to hold without the the additional hypothesis that \(\tp(B/C)\) has a global \(C\)-invariant extension.